kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/cloud_portal.md

 To save any changes made to preferred maintenance schedule times, use the _Submit_ button.

-_Note:_ All times entered to the maintenance schedule forms are to be entered in Central Standard Time (CST).

 ## Contact Support

 The contact support page allows for a direct line of communication to the cloud management team from within DefectDojo.
 This is the fastest method of communication between DefectDojo customers and DefectDojo cloud maintainers.